 Image

+Curator: Dr. Tong Pui Yin

-[Hong Kong, Apr 2017] Contemporary by Angela Li and Leo Gallery are proud to jointly present, title, featuring the works by renowned Chinese performance artist Cang Xin.
-The exhibition, curated by Dr Tong Pui Yin, presents Cang Xin’s pursuit of performance art and photography over the years through display of images categorised under “Communication Series”, “Identity Exchange Series”, “Hotpot Series” and “Introject Series”.
+[Hong Kong, Apr 2017] Contemporary by Angela Li and Leo Gallery are proud to jointly present, title, featuring the works of renowned Chinese performance artist Cang Xin.
+The exhibition, curated by Dr Tong Pui Yin, presents Cang Xin’s pursuit of performance art and photography over the years through display of images categorised under Communication Series, Identity Exchange Series, Hotpot Series and Introject Series.
 Cang Xin (b.
 1967, Inner Mongolia, China) studied at Tianjin Academy of Music and Tianjin Academy of Fine Arts.
 He is one of China’s most celebrated performance and multimedia artists.

 “Performance has been a way of appealing directly to a large public, to shock audiences into reassessing their own notions of art and its relation to culture.”